GT4SD/gt4sd-core/docs/index.md

 Examples on how to use the GT4SD algorithms <source/gt4sd_inference_usage_md.md>
 Examples on how to add an algorithm to GT4SD <source/gt4sd_algorithm_addition_md.md>
 Examples on how to upload models on a self-hosted minio service using GT4SD <source/gt4sd_server_upload_md.md>
+Example on how to use GFlowNet for a generic task using GT4SD <source/gt4sd_gfn_usage_md.md>
 ```

 ## Python API